English - Secondary Education

-The Masters of Arts in Teaching (MAT) program is an accelerated teacher licensure program that leads its graduates to both an initial teaching license and a master’s degree in as little as a year-and-a-half (full-time).
+The Master of Arts in Teaching (MAT) in English - Secondary Education is an accelerated teacher licensure program that leads its graduates to both an initial 9-12 teaching license and a master’s degree in as little as a year and a half (full-time).

 Read more about Professional Licensure.